Violinist, vocalist Angelina Rivera is largely forgotten but she was an outstanding performer and a musical trailblazer.

 The Lord’s Jazz Discography documents one recording session in the States but does not provide details.

-I invite writers, researchers, historians and anyone interested in the subject to contact me, contribute information and assist me in creating a narrative that depicts Puerto Ricans as outstanding musicians, leaders, and innovators who enhanced the language of jazz.
+I invite writers, researchers, historians and anyone interested in the subject matter to contact me, contribute information and assist me in creating a narrative that depicts Puerto Ricans as outstanding musicians, leaders, and innovators who enhanced and enriched the language of jazz.